A generalized risk approach to path inference based on hidden Markov models: Risk-based path inference

-Although admissible minimizers of $R_1$ and $\R_1$ risk are by definition of positive probability, this probability might still be very small.
+Although admissible minimizers of $R_1$ and $\R_1$ risk are by definition of positive probability, this probability can still be very small.
 Indeed, in the above recursions, the weight $r_{ij}$ is 1 even when $p_{ij}$ is very small.
-We next replace $r_{ij}$ ($r_j$) by the true transition (initial) probability $p_{ij}$ ($\pi_j$) in minimizing the $\R_1$-risk (i.e. maximization of $\prod_{t=1}^Tp_t(s_t|x^T)$).
-Then the solutions remain admissible and now also tend to maximize the prior path probability.
-With the above replacements, recursions \eqref{rec2} and \eqref{rec3} now solve the following {\it seemingly unconstrained} optimization problem (see Theorem \ref{dyn})
+We next replace $r_{ij}$ by the true transition probability $p_{ij}$ in minimizing the $\R_1$-risk (i.e. maximization of $\prod_{t=1}^Tp_t(s_t|x^T)$).
+Then the solutions remain admissible and also tend to maximize the prior path probability.
+To bring the newly obtained optimization problem to a more elegant form \eqref{eq:rinftyprior0}, we pretend that $\delta_1(j)$ in \eqref{rec3} above was defined as $\delta_1(j):=\log p_1(j|x^T)+\log \mathbb{I}_{\{\pi_j>0\}}$ (which indeed does not change the results of the recursion \eqref{rec3}) and replace the last term by $\log \pi_j$.